Factbox-Who are the Americans being detained in Russia?

 A dual U.S.-Russian national, Karelina was detained on treason charges in February while visiting family in Yekaterinburg and faces up to 20 years in prison if convicted.

-Russia’s Federal Security Service (FSB) has accused the Los Angeles resident of collecting funds for a Ukrainian organisation whose ultimate beneficiary was Ukraine’s army.
-Her family said she donated about $50 to a New York-based nonprofit that donates non-military aid to Ukraine.
+The FSB security service has accused the Los Angeles resident of collecting funds for a Ukrainian organisation whose ultimate beneficiary was Ukraine’s army.
+Her family said she donated about $50 to a New York-based non-profit that donates non-military aid to Ukraine.

 MARC FOGEL